chunga2020/pomodoro_curses/README.md

     - [x] User-friendly status messages to indicate whether working or on break
 - [x] Command-line flags to control program settings
 - [x] Configuration file to persistently store preferred settings
+- [x] Basic bell indicator of beginnings and ends of time periods
-- [ ] Sound playback to indicate the beginnings and ends of time periods
+- [ ] Better sound playback to indicate the beginnings and ends of time periods
     - [ ] Sound for the start of a work session
     - [ ] Sound for the end of a work session (beginning of a break)
        - [ ] Sound for the beginning of a short break